rhardouin/vmware_scripts/README.md

 vscsiStats.py
 -------------

-Retrieves vscsiStats using the vSphere 5.5 API.
+Python script to retrieve vscsiStats using the vSphere 5.5 API.
 VMWare vscsiStats is intended for storage performance analysis on ESXi host.

 #### Usage

     positional arguments:
       operation             Operation to perform [start|stop|reset|getstats]